SERVIR-Amazonia/suriname-training/mangrove-mapping/03_Classification.md

 <img src="../images/mangrove/T5_3_04.png" vspace="10" width="1000">
 </p>

-Clip the mangrove map to the area of interest, where we assume there is higher probabilities to observe mangrove trees growing.
+Clip the mangrove map to the area of interest, where we assume there are higher probabilities to observe mangrove trees growing.

 ```javascript
 // Clean Map